USA Banner

 (i) MARAD will give preference to those projects for which an applicant’s percentage non-Federal match contribution towards the overall project is greater than the statutory 25 percent minimum and greater than other competing grant applications.

-(d) Determinations.
+(c) Determinations.
 As required pursuant to 46 U.S.C.
-54101(f)(4), MARAD may not award a grant under this notice unless the Maritime Administrator determines that:
+54101(0(4), MARAD may not award a grant under this notice unless the Maritime Administrator determines that:

-(A) sufficient funding is available to meet the matching requirements described in section C.2;
+(i) sufficient funding is available to meet the matching requirements described in section B.5.;

-MARAD will review all eligible applications received before the deadline.
+MARAD staff will review all eligible applications received before the deadline.
 The Small Shipyard Grant review and selection process consists of three phases: Technical Review, Senior Review, and Final Selection.
-In the Technical Review phase, a Review Panel made up of technical experts, including naval architects and engineers from MARAD’s Office of Shipyards and Marine Engineering, will review all timely applications.
+In the Technical Review phase, a Review Panel made up of technical experts, including naval architects and engineers from MARAD's Office of Shipyards and Marine Engineering, will review all timely applications.
 Additional input may be provided to the Review Panel on economic issues by the Office of Financial Approvals, on environmental issues by the Office of Environment, and on legal issues by the Office of Chief Counsel.
-The Review Panel will assign a rating of “Highly Recommended,” “Recommended,” or “Not Recommended” based on how well each application aligns with the merit criteria.
-After applying the merit criteria, MARAD will consider the extent to which applications align with the Departmental selection considerations and may give priority to those projects that align well when selecting among highly rated applications.
-MARAD will also evaluate applications to ensure they meet the determinations outlined in section E.1(d) of this notice.
+The Review Panel will assign a rating of "Highly Recommended," "Recommended," or "Not Recommended" based on how well each application aligns with the merit criteria.

-In the second review phase, the Senior Review Team, which is led by the Maritime Administrator, will consider applications based upon the input of the Review Panel.
-The Senior Review Team will determine which projects to advance to the Under Secretary of Transportation for Policy.
+In the second review phase, the Senior Review Team, which is led by the Maritime Administrator, will consider applications based upon the input of the Review Panel to determine which projects to select for award and advance to the Secretary for final concurrence.

-In the third phase, the Under Secretary of Transportation for Policy reviews selected projects for final award consistent with the merit criteria and selection considerations.
+In the Final Selection review phase, the Secretary reviews selected projects for final award consistent with the merit criteria and additional considerations.
+In making grants, the Secretary will take such measures as to ensure a geographic distribution of funds.
 Pursuant to the requirement at 46 U.S.C.
 54101(b)(3), the Department must award grants not later than 120 days after the date of the enactment of the appropriations act.

-Prior to obligation of funds, MARAD is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM (currently FAPIIS) (see 41 U.S.C.2313).
-An applicant, at its option, may review information in FAPIIS and comment on any information about itself that a Federal awarding agency previously entered.
-MARAD will consider any comments by the applicant, in addition to the other information in FAPIIS, in making a judgment about the applicant’s integrity, business ethics, and record of performance under Federal awards when completing the review of risk posed by applicants
+Prior to obligation of funds, MARAD is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM.gov (see 41 U.S.C.
+2313).
+An applicant, at its option, may review information in SAM.gov and comment on any information about itself that a Federal awarding agency previously entered.
+MARAD will consider any comments by the applicant, in addition to the other information in SAM.gov, in making a judgment about the applicant's integrity, business ethics, and record of performance under Federal awards when completing the review of risk posed by applicants.

 1. Federal Award Notices

-Following the evaluation outlined in section E, and after the required notice to Congress, MARAD will announce awarded projects by posting a list of selected projects at https://www.maritime.dot.gov/grants-finances/small-shipyard-grants.
-The Department shall award grants under this section not later than 120 days after the date of the enactment of the appropriations act for the fiscal year concerned.
+Following the evaluation outlined in section F, and after the required notice to Congress, MARAD will announce awarded projects by posting a list of selected projects at https://www.maritime.dot.gov/grants-finances/small-shipyard-grants.
+Pursuant to the requirement at 46 U.S.C.
+54101(b)(3), MARAD shall award grants under this section not later than 120 days after the date of the enactment of the appropriations act for the fiscal year concerned.

-Following the selection of award announcement, MARAD will contact the point of contact listed in the SF-424 to initiate development of the grant agreement.
-Recipients of an award will not receive lump-sum cash disbursements at the time of selection of award announcement or obligation of funds.
+Following the announcement of award selection, MARAD will contact the successful applicant's point of contact listed in the SF-424 to initiate development of the grant agreement.
+Recipients of an award will not receive lump-sum cash disbursements at the time of announcement of award selection or obligation of funds.
 Instead, Small Shipyard Grant funds will reimburse recipients only after grant agreements have been executed, allowable expenses are incurred, and valid requests for reimbursement have been submitted and approved by the program contact.
 Small Shipyard Grant recipients must adhere to applicable Federal and programmatic requirements and follow established procedures to receive reimbursement.
+Before execution of a grant agreement, any MARAD-approved pre-award costs are incurred at the applicant's own risk.

 (a) Administrative Requirements.